3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Central Post Office, Saigon, HCMC, Vietnam

-Visitors can use our easy-to-follow Self-Guided Saigon Walking Tour to Ho Chi Minh City Attractions.
-Our Ho Chi Minh Tour Itinerary Walk includes sight details, step-by-step directions and a map, too!
-Travelers who would rather join a local for a personal introduction can book a Private Tour Guide.
+It includes sight details, step-by-step directions and a map, too!
+Those who would rather join a local for a personal introduction can book a Private Tour Guide.

 Fresh Juice, Propaganda Restaurant, Saigon, HCMC, Vietnam

-Dine on HCMC cuisine at the buzzing Propaganda Bistro.
-The restaurant features Vietnamese home cooking with a modern touch.
-The interior is colorfully decorated with historic Vietnam propaganda wall art murals.
-We recommend ordering the famous fresh spring rolls and an herbal infused iced tea!
+This restaurant features Vietnamese home cooking with a modern touch.
+The interior is colorfully decorated with historic propaganda wall art murals.
+We recommend the fresh spring rolls and an herbal infused iced tea!

 Independence Palace from the front, Saigon, HCMC, Vietnam